-The biggest hurdle in sorting the stash of old photographs was just getting started but I determined to do it efficiently.
+Once I addressed overwhelm (here), the biggest hurdle in sorting the stash of old photographs was just getting started.
 My aim was to quickly reject as many unnecessary photographs as possible and get to a much smaller pile of keepers.
-Once there I could figure out how, in the circumstances, to preserve and present them in a meaningful way.
-This is part two (Part one is here)
+Here’s my system:

 - Not needed

-Photographs that went immediately into a NOT NEEDED box were:
+Photographs to go in the NOT NEEDED box were:

-- Similar ones – taken with enthusiasm, but seriously, we only need one image to remind us we stood under the big baobab tree.
+- Similar ones – taken with enthusiasm, but seriously, one image will do.

-- Those with a tiny dot in the background – “it could have been an elephant or was it a mouse?
-Might have been taken in Africa but perhaps it was in the allotment behind us?” … yawn.
+- Those with a tiny dot in the background – “it could have been an elephant or was it a mouse?” … yawn.

-- The unflattering variety: ‘the fork full of food just about to reach the gargantuan orifice’, kind of ones, or the really, really ‘bad hair day’ kind … unless they are worth keeping for the hysterical laugh factor.
+- Unflattering ones: ‘the fork full of food just about to reach the gargantuan orifice’, kind of ones, or the really, really ‘bad hair day’ kind … unless they are worth keeping for the hysterical laugh factor.

 - Have meaningful content